 Deciding to break up with someone you love can be a difficult decision.
 When you've built a life together, bonded with mutual friends, and developed a routine, the choice to start fresh can be intimidating.
-How do you know when it's time to break up with your boyfriend?
+How do you know when it's time to break up with your partner?
 Maybe you're facing more problems than you used to, or you just simply don't feel the spark anymore.
 It might be tempting to take some time apart.
 No matter the reason, it's important to make the right decision for your own mental health and wellbeing.

 It's not always easy to let go of a relationship.
 You may wonder if you're giving up too soon, or if you're just in a rut rather than approaching the breaking point.
 But if you're constantly asking yourself the question, it might be time to part ways.
-Before you think about how to break up with your boyfriend, consider whether you're doing it for the right reasons.
+Before you think about how to break up with your partner, consider whether you're doing it for the right reasons.
 It's okay to break up with someone you love if they're not the right person for you.

 Read on as experts Suzanne Degges White Ph.D. and Barton Goldsmith Ph.D. explain six key reasons to decide when it's time to move on.

 You're Fighting All the Time

-If you're constantly at odds with your boyfriend, you can find yourself feeling angry or being in bad moods often.
+If you're constantly at odds with your significant other, you can find yourself feeling angry or being in bad moods often.
 Fights that go unresolved aren't productive to a relationship.
 Rather than spending your days arguing, it might be time to consider breaking up.

 You Feel Taken for Granted

-Another clear sign is when your boyfriend's actions make it feel like he doesn't care about your feelings.
-His needs shouldn't always come before yours: A healthy balance is necessary.
+Another clear sign is when your partner's actions make it feel like he or she doesn't care about your feelings.
+Their needs shouldn't always come before yours: A healthy balance is necessary.
 Being in a healthy relationship requires making each other a priority, and that can't happen when one person feels like they're being taken for granted.